tlvb/rabarber/README.md

 * `varint.c` and `varint.h` from [varint-c](https://github.com/tlvb/varint-c)
 These are to be either copied or symlinked into `src/`

-The reason for this is because they are either fetched or generrated from other codebases, as is the case with the protobuf protocol files, or because I saw them as isolated enough in scope and functionality, as well as versatile enough that I might want to use them in other projects, that I made a generic non-rabarber-specific implementation.
+The reason for this is because they are either fetched or generated from other codebases, as is the case with the protobuf protocol files, or because I saw them as isolated enough in scope and functionality, as well as versatile enough that I might want to use them in other projects, that I made a generic non-rabarber-specific implementation.